jasonsychau/graphql-w-persistent/README.md

 To become a sponsor and/or purchase merchandise, you can visit the below [Merchandise section](#merchandise).

+## Looking for Master Computer Science programs; if you are inviting students to a graduate program, I'd like a message from you.
+My interests are Natural Language Processing, Machine Learning, Artificial Intelligence, and a Data Science.

 ## graphql-w-persistent

 #### An efficient application of GraphQL to SQL database querying and processing data.